tue-datastewards/research-data-management-handbook/README.md

 ## Local Development

-To start a local development server, you need to have [Node.js](https://nodejs.org/).
+To start a local development server, you need to have [Node.js](https://nodejs.org/) installed.

 1. Clone this repository